 Barcelona's Quirky Architecture

 If you too love Gaudi’s extraordinary work then you should most certainly visit Barcelona.
 There are plenty of beautiful building facades, interiors and decors.
 I was most impressed with the interior of the Sagrada Familia.
-If you think it looks amazing from the outside, wait until you go inside and see all the playful colors.
-Walk around spacious boulevards and feel the french influence on the place, or make your way around the Old Town where you can breathe in Italian love through the small streets.
+If you think it looks amazing from the outside, wait until you go inside and see all the playful colours.
+Walk around spacious boulevards and feel the French influence on the place, or make your way around the Old Town where you can breathe in Italian love through the small streets.
 When it comes to architecture, Barcelona just doesn't stop giving.
+If cultural travel is your thing, then don't forget to add this 3 days in Barcelona itinerary to your bucket list.

 If you want to escape Barcelona’s agitation, what’s better than a day by the beach?
 Featuring its own sandy shores, the seaside is almost always busy during the summer months when visitors and locals alike soak up the Spanish sun and sip on cocktail till twilight.
 Grab a beach towel and forget about the dins of the world.